premAI-io/state-of-open-source-ai/eval-datasets.md

 The evaluation of {term}`SotA` models presents both intriguing challenges and promising opportunities.
 There is a clear trend towards the recognition of human evaluation as an essential component, facilitated by the utilisation of crowdsourcing platforms.
-Initiatives like [Chatbot Arena](#chatbot-arena) for LLM evaluation and [Open Parti Prompts Game](#open-parti-prompt) for text-to-image generation assessment underscore the growing importance of human judgment and perception in model evaluation.
+Initiatives like [](#chatbot-arena) for LLM evaluation and [](#open-parti-prompt) for text-to-image generation assessment underscore the growing importance of human judgment and perception in model evaluation.

 In parallel, there is a noteworthy exploration of alternative evaluation approaches, where models themselves act as